Services

 Rollback constraints that fail under production conditions

-The evaluation target is safer change under live revenue constraints.
-Each option shifts cost, ownership, and failure modes in different ways.
+The goal is safer change on a live revenue system.
+Each option shifts growth capacity, cost, ownership, and failure modes in different ways.

 Platform led approach